Built for hospitals, schools, NGOs and activists in the Global South · Available in 6 languages

 Got hacked.
 No security team.
 We're here.

 Hospitals.
 Schools.
 NGOs.
 Small organizations face cyberattacks every day with no budget, no team, and no one to call.
-Teradef gives them the same incident response guidance enterprise organizations pay thousands for — completely free, forever.
+TeraDef gives them the same incident response guidance enterprise organizations pay thousands for — completely free, forever.
 You're not alone — help starts here in seconds, no judgment.
 Learn who built this →

 37%